 What it does

 Caliber is a comprehensive fitness app focused on science-based strength training.
-It creates personalized workout and nutrition plans based on a user's goals, experience level, and available equipment.
-Beyond the core planner, it offers detailed progress tracking, educational lessons, and community features to keep users motivated.
-The app also has a significant focus on upselling users to premium 1-on-1 coaching for a more guided experience.
+It creates personalized workout and nutrition plans based on a user's goals, experience, and available equipment.
+The app also features progress tracking through unique metrics, social accountability circles, and an option to upgrade to premium 1-on-1 coaching.

 Where it shines